shinziling/CollegeNote/content/Discrete Math/Table of Content.md

 It is similar to an introductory math proof course but is specifically tailored towards Computer Science students.

 ### What is Discrete Structure?
-- By definition, Discrete Structure is used to describe a set of elements with gaps in between each elements, it is the opposite to a continuous structure
+- By definition, a discrete Structure is used to describe a set of elements with gaps in between each elements, it is the opposite to a continuous structure
 	- This is a particularly an important concept when it comes data structure in Computer Science since all data structure are discrete.
 >[!example|purple]- Examples of Discrete Structure
 >- Integers$$(\Bbb{Z})$$